dn-m/MusicXML/README.md

 ### 0.4.0

-Pre-release version **0.4.0** will be defined by implementing decoding and encoding for attributes defined in attribute groups, which are generally used for graphical information.
-A standardized way of handling attributes (and attribute groups), elements, values will be chosen and implemented.

-### 0.5.0

-Pre-release version **0.5.0** will be defined by refining the public interfaces exposed by the `MusicXML` package.
-Up until this point, pubic initializers may be somewhat clumsy or completely non-existent.
+Pre-release version **0.4.0** will be defined by refining the public interfaces exposed by the `MusicXML` package.
+Up until this point, pubic initializers may be somewhat clumsy.

 ## Getting Started